zuedev/11ty.zue.dev/source/ttrpg/pp/rules.md

 ### Quick Potion Drinking

-You can use a bonus action, instead of an action, to drink a potion you’re holding.
+You can use a bonus action, instead of an action, to drink a potion or feed it to another willing creature.
+If the creature is unconscious, you still need to use an action to pour the potion down their throat.

 ### Special Actions